-SHOP Exchanges: Beginning in 2014, the Small Business Health Options Program begins to allow certain small businesses to obtain health insurance for their employees through an exchange with health insurance coverage beginning in 2015.
+SHOP Exchanges: The Small Business Health Options Program allows certain small businesses to obtain health insurance for their employees through an exchange with health insurance coverage.
 Currently, the program is designed for employers with 50 or fewer full-time equivalent employees.
 Coverage must be offered to all full-time employees working 30 or more hours per week.
 Each state will offer its own SHOP marketplace.
 Self-employed persons with no employees cannot use the SHOP Exchange.

 Health Care Credits: Small businesses with less than 25 employees may qualify for health care tax credits using the health insurance marketplace.
 These premium tax credits can cover up to 50% of the cost of employee health insurance.
 The uncovered amount can be deducted from your taxes as usual.

-Beginning in 2015, the tax credits are available through plans offered on the SHOP marketplace exclusively.
+The tax credits are available through plans offered on the SHOP marketplace exclusively.

-Pay to Play Excise Tax: In 2015, if you have 100 or more employees, you could be subject to an excise tax, which could be as much as \$2,000 per employee, for failure to provide an adequate health care plan to your employees.
-The first 80 workers are excluded from the penalty excise tax.
-As a larger employer, you should be considering your health care needs in light of this potential excise tax liability.
+Pay to Play Excise Tax: For the 2016 plan year, if you have 50 or more employees, you could be subject to an excise tax, which could be as much as \$2,000 per employee, for failure to provide an adequate health care plan to your employees.
+The first 30 workers are excluded from the penalty excise tax.
+Larger employers should be considering their health care plan needs in light of this potential excise tax liability.